-  Smudging is almost always accompanied by an auditory element like a bell, gong, drum cadence, singing bowl, prayer or mantra.
+Cleansing is almost always accompanied by an auditory element like a bell, gong, drum cadence, singing bowl, prayer or mantra.
 This is done to marry the symbolic element of the smoke with the audible repetition to carry the intention outward.

-A Basic Smudging ritual
+A Basic Smoke cleansing ritual